Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 Any time I’ve ever experienced anything moderately dangerous during my travels within Mexico, I’ve felt supported and looked after by locals, including:

-- A taxi driver noticed a couple of men following my friends and me down the street at 3 AM; he told us to get back in the cab and drove us around the block a couple of times to ensure they didn’t see where we lived.
+- A taxi driver noticed a couple of men following my friends and me down the street at 3 AM; he told us to return back in the cab and drove us around the block a couple of times to ensure they didn’t see where we lived.

 - The hostel receptionist suggested I change to a different room that wasn’t facing the street because she thought it would be safer.